Last updated: September 25, 2023

 You need to have an official drug-free policy on file and a designated person to oversee it for you.
 The easiest way to handle this aspect of your business is to join a consortium.

 There aren’t any DOT qualification requirements to consider when choosing a consortium.
-It’s expected that they are familiar with all of the DOTs employer requirements and responsibilities in regard to drug and alcohol testing.
-It’s important that you ascertain this to be true because ultimately remaining in compliance is your responsibility.
+It’s expected that they are familiar with all of the DOTs employer requirements and responsibilities regarding drug and alcohol testing.
+You must ascertain this to be true for yourself because ultimately remaining in compliance is your responsibility.

 Are you healthy?